tin-feather/TinFeather/posts/on-clouds-and-war-and-connecting-dots-and-silver-linings/index.rst

 may keep their ledgers anonymous and secure, but they leak metadata like everything else.

-Lots of isolated data points, meaningless dots...
-But what can you conclude from connecting those dot to millions of others?
-Dots from apps that track shares, that allocate rides, that order pizza, that control power stations, that monitor crops, that sense frosts in orchards...
+Lots of isolated data points, meaningless dots… But what can you conclude from connecting those dot to millions of others?
+Dots from apps that track shares, that allocate rides, that order pizza, that control power stations, that monitor crops, that sense frosts in orchards…

 Surveillance capitalist have appropriated behavioral surplus from everything we do and use it to infer more about us than we know of ourselves.
 With their